tu-team/2/doc/emotions/affective and appraisal aspects/high_level_emotions_mapping_to_affects.md

 We interpret affects as instinctive reactions that stands close to objective brain response to any stimulus.
 High level emotions are mixtures of basic emotions/affects, they are interpreted as intermediate states in "Cube of emotions".

-## High level emotions to neuromodulators mapping:
+## High level emotions to neuromodulators levels mapping:

 1. **Optimism** = 1.0 serotonin + 1.0 dopamine + 0.5 noradrenaline;
 1. **Love** = 0.75 serotonin + 1.0 dopamine + 0.0 noradrenaline;